kkanto/MailTestRequest2/README.md

-# MailTestRequest2
+# maven_template
-This is MailTestRequest2
+This is testow2o12345